MLM in Nepal: how to spot a pyramid scheme disguised as a 'business opportunity'

 | 10 | No verifiable Department of Commerce direct-selling licence | The licence list is short — pull it before you pay |

 The hardest red flag is #8 because it overrides the others.
-The same psychological pressure that makes impulse buying hard to resist is what makes MLM recruitment effective in Nepali extended families — you are not really evaluating the opportunity; you are evaluating your relationship with the person pitching it.
-The right move is to separate the two: tell the relative you respect them, and decline the opportunity in writing.
+The same psychological pressure that makes impulse buying hard to resist is what makes MLM recruitment effective in Nepali extended families: you are not really evaluating the opportunity, you are evaluating your relationship with the person pitching it.
+Separate the two.
+Tell the relative you respect them, and decline the opportunity in writing.
 If the relationship can survive the truth, it was a real relationship.
 If it cannot, the MLM was already corroding it.

 What if you've already paid in